Written Tales

 by Kev, two stanza poem.

-The pattern in the first rhymes hill, instill and kill on lines 1, 3, and 5.
-Line 2, 4, and 6 uses trees, degree, and spree.
+The pattern in the first rhymes hill, instill, and kill on lines 1, 3, and 5.
+Lines 2, 4, and 6 use trees, degree, and spree.
 Lines 7 and 8 use become and scum.
 Each line employs a 10-syllable count.

 If you’re up to it, I challenge you to write one and submit your poetic creation.
-If you accept, use the phrase “Ottava Rima” for the name of the series in the form.
+If you accept, use the phrase “Ottava Rima” in the form text field section of the series in the form.

 Leave a comment, as I enjoy hearing from each of you.